noheadwuzonglin/AnatoMaskGAN/docs/README.md

 | L2R-AbdomenCT | 25.47 dB     | **0.8602** | +0.48 %     |

 Ablation studies confirm that removing any module (GNN, Noise, Classifier) degrades performance across all metrics.

 ---

+## 7. FAQ
+- Q1.
+Can it be applied to MRI or other modalities?

+Yes, as long as the dataset has slice-wise correspondence and semantic masks.
+- Q2.
+Generated images look blurry.

+Check if --use_gnn_fusion is enabled or reduce noise intensity.
+Training longer or tuning the learning rate may also help.

+- Q3.
+Small dataset?
+Apply data augmentation (flips, rotations, slice sampling) to improve generalization.

+- Q4.
+Training is slow.
+Try lowering batch_size, reducing GNN depth, or using a GPU with more memory.

+---